 Yet the interest in cycling shows no signs of slowing down.
 And bike shops, advocacy groups, nonprofit organizations and local governments will play a big role in whether biking is accessible to everyone in the Hudson Valley, not just the region’s most privileged residents and visitors.

-Here’s how the Hudson Valley is prepping this fall and winter to make sure cycling is available to all when bike traffic picks back up again in spring.
+Here’s how the Hudson Valley prepped last fall and winter to make sure cycling is available to all when bike traffic picks back up again in spring.

 Getting more bikes on the road

-Bike shops don’t want customers to leave empty-handed again next year.
-Some local shops, like Utility Bicycle Works in Kingston, have already ordered bikes for the upcoming season, something owner Bryan Richardson said he has never needed to do this early before.
+Bike shops didn’t want customers to leave empty-handed again this year.
+Some local shops, like Utility Bicycle Works in Kingston, pre-ordered bikes for the upcoming season, something owner Bryan Richardson said he had never needed to do so early before.

-“Usually I have them built over the winter and ready for the first sunshine of spring, but I probably won’t have delivery until between March and May next year,” he says.
+“Usually I have them built over the winter and ready for the first sunshine of spring, but I probably won’t have delivery until between March and May,” he says.

-In the meantime, as people dig old bikes out of their garages and barns, Richardson has been getting creative in dealing with a parts shortage and a five-fold increase in demand for repairs at his shop.
+As people dug old bikes out of their garages and barns, Richardson got creative in dealing with a parts shortage and a five-fold increase in demand for repairs at his shop.
 Where he once would replace damaged tubes, he’s now been patching them and saving new parts for bikes that need them most.

 Welcoming and protecting new cyclists

 It’s not just the bikes that need a little help getting road ready — it’s also the new cyclists.
-People getting on a bike for the first time ever (or in awhile) don’t always know the rules of the road or how to wear a helmet properly, says Michael Hays, president of the Rockland Bicycling Club, which has seen a 35 percent increase in membership this year from 2019.
+People getting on a bike for the first time ever (or in awhile) don’t always know the rules of the road or how to wear a helmet properly, says Michael Hays, president of the Rockland Bicycling Club, which saw a 35 percent increase in membership in 2020 over the year before.

 “We would like to be able to serve that community [of casual, inexperienced riders] a lot better,” he says.
 “We hope to teach safety and group riding at a real basic level next spring, assuming conditions are at a point where people can do things together in smaller groups.”